vngarg/Portfolio/README.md

 - [x] Change Background color of modal in projects.
 - [ ] Height and font-size of navbar.
 - [x] Font in not attractive, do this.
-- [ ] Logos in Skills on About Page and color thme as a shade of blue matching with theme.
+- [ ] Logos in Skills on About Page and color theme as a shade of blue matching with theme.
 - [ ] ::after effect in navbar on mobile version.
 - [ ] Try to make top image hexagon.
 - [ ] Description of all projects.